Uncategorized

 DNA Precipitation

 Eventually of this process, the DNA itself is extracted from the solution.
 At this point, the DNA is soluble in the buffer.
 To extract from the solution, the DNA is made unsolvable by adding ethanol or isopropanol (isopropyl alcohol).
 When this is done, the DNA become obvious in solution as a white substance.
 While DNA may be isolated from the remaining cellular components in this way, it is not “usable” when it is insoluble.
 After isolation, the alcohol is eliminated, and DNA must be returned to a biological buffer, like tris.
+Actually, extraction of DNA is generally done in research labs using commercial available kits, so then Yekta Tajhiz Azma as a leading company of most useable and serviceable molecular biology reagents in Iran can help you to choose best.
+You can also refer to following product: Blood Genomic DNA extraction mini kit | Tissue Genomic extraction mini kit

 Leave a Reply